-This is far from uncommon with highly skewed insurance data.
+This is far from uncommon with highly-skewed insurance data.
 The problem is compounded by the multiple dimensions of data.
 Error distributions could be, and likely are, differently distributed across many of the dimensions, if not every dimension being analyzed.
 Without adjustment, the basic assumption in a GLM is that the errors are identically distributed.
 The use of the log-link function, in conjunction with maximum likelihood estimation, puts a great deal of faith in the distributional assumption, inferring conclusions about results in the tail, based on the more voluminous observations at the lower parts of the distribution.
 But it is the tail itself that is of primary interest in most insurance questions, with the majority of the aggregate losses being caused by the minority of claims.
-Despite the unreasonable implied assumption of a log-Poisson GLM, because it happens to have effectively the same parameter estimation formulas as the multiplicative minimum bias approach, which has the advantages of the associated central limit theorem (as previously described), it is less vulnerable to these distributional differences.
+Despite the unreasonable implied assumption of a log-Poisson GLM, because it happens to have effectively the same parameter estimation formulas as the multiplicative minimum bias approach, which has the associated Central Limit Theorem advantages previously described, it is less vulnerable to these distributional differences.